kyren/piccolo/README.md

   * Gotos with label handling that matches Lua 5.3 / 5.4
   * Proper _ENV handling
-  * Metatables and metamethods, including fully recursive metamethods that trigger other metamethods (Not all metamethods implemented yet, and `__gc` is an entirely separate can of worms).
+  * Metatables and metamethods, including fully recursive metamethods that trigger other metamethods (Not all metamethods implemented yet, particularly `__gc` finalizers).
-* A robust Rust callback system that allows for sequencing callbacks that don't block the interpreter and reduced stack usage by safely tail calling back into Lua.
+* A robust Rust callback system with sequencing callbacks that don't block the interpreter and allow calling into and returning from Lua without using the Rust stack.
 * Garbage collected "userdata" with safe downcasting.
 * Some of the stdlib (most of the more core, fundamental parts of the stdlib are implemented, e.g. things like the `coroutine` library, `pcall`, `error`, most